 Many people are afraid to cook fish.
 Our society has more experience with poultry and red meat.
 But fish and seafood offer many health benefits and can be mighty tasty, too.
 People who live on or near the coast are well aware of the sea’s bounty.
 But in the Midwest, fresh seafood can be very hard to find.
 Almost always it must be frozen to get to landlocked states without spoiling.
-And we know that frozen fish or seafood can end up watery, mushy and foul tasting because of what the freezing process can do to the flesh.
+We know that frozen fish or seafood can end up watery, mushy, and foul-tasting because of what the freezing process can do to the flesh.

-But I recently found a way of cooking frozen fish that is easy, quick and very flavorful.
+But I recently found a way of cooking frozen fish that is easy, quick, and flavorful.
 You might want to try it.
 But first, let’s look at the best way to thaw fish before you start cooking.

 If you’re in a hurry, you can place the frozen package under running cold water for one to two hours per pound.
 You can also put the fish in a sealable plastic bag and put that in a bowl of cold water.
 Change the water every half hour.
-Remember to use safe food handling guidelines and keep the thawing fish isolated and clean everything it touches thoroughly after.
+Remember to use safe food handling guidelines by keeping the thawing fish isolated and cleaning everything it touches thoroughly afterward.

-Now that you have your thawed fish, it’s time to get cooking.
+Now that you have your thawed fish, it’s time to cook.

 Mexican Baked Fish

-- 1 to 2 pounds thawed fish fillets
+- 1 to 2 pounds of thawed fish fillets

 - 1 cup salsa, jarred or homemade

 - Press the water from the thawed fish fillets using paper towels.
 Attempt to get as dry as possible.

 - Preheat oven to 400℉.
 Grease a baking dish.